farcasterxyz/protocol/README.md

 <!-- Diagram of all user data types -->

+#### Message Ordering

+Sets can order Signed Messages by their timestamp to resolve conflicts with a last write wins strategy.
+However, they cannot guarantee perfect ordering since timestamps are vulnerable to [clock skew](https://en.wikipedia.org/wiki/Clock_skew), [clock drift](https://en.wikipedia.org/wiki/Clock_drift), and spoofing from malicious users.
+Users can use [hybrid clocks](https://martinfowler.com/articles/patterns-of-distributed-systems/hybrid-clock.html) to generate perfectly ordered timestamps, but we cannot rely on this since we have no way to enforce it.

+Instead, we define an ordering system for messages that ensures total ordering by using timestamps to determine initial order and hashes to break conflicts.
+Total ordering is guaranteed because two messages cannot have the same hash unless they are the same message.
+Two messages `a` and `b` can be compared with this algorithm:

+- If `a.timestamp > b.timestamp`, `a` is greater.
+- If `a.timestamp < b.timestamp`, `b` is greater
+- If `a.timestamp == b.timestamp`
+  - If `a.hash > b.hash`, `a` is greater
+  - If `a.hash < b.hash`, `b` is greater
+  - If `a.hash = b.hash`, `a == b`

+Timestamps are compared as numbers, and hashes are compared as strings.
+Since string comparison can vary across implementations, we must be precise in our comparison algorithm.
+We say that two hashes `x` and `y` can be compared by comparing each pair of characters, starting from the first:
+- If all character pairs are equal and `x` and `y` terminate, then `x == y`
+- If all character pairs are equal and `x` terminates first, then `y > x`
+- If a differing character pair `xC, yC` is encountered, then `y > x` if `ASCII(yC) > ASCII(xC)`

+#### Message Validation

+All messages must pass the following validations in addition to specific validations for the message type:

+1. `message.timestamp` is not more than 1 hour ahead of system time.
+2. `message.account` must be a known account number in the AccountRegistry.
+3. `signerPubKey` should be a valid [Root Signer or Delegate Signer](#45-signer-authorizations) for `message.account`
+4. `hashFn(serializeFn(message))` must match `envelope.hash`, where hashFn is a Blake2B function and serializeFn performs JSON canonicalization.
+5.  `EdDSA_signature_verify(envelope.hash, envelope.signerPubKey, envelope.signature)` should pass.

 ## 4.1 Casts

 A *Cast* is a public message created by a user that is displayed on their profile.
-It can contain text as well as links to media, on-chain activity or other casts.
+It can contain text and links to media, on-chain activity or other casts.
 Users are allowed to delete casts at any time.

-Casts are managed using a two phase set, which has two collections: an **add set** and a **remove set**.
-New casts are placed in the add set and moved to the remove set when deleted by the user.
-Once a message is deleted, it can never be moved back into the add set.
-The Cast Set can be said to have "remove wins" semantics for the merge operation.

 Casts come in several different flavors and the protocol can be extended to support many more types in the future.
-Each type is stored in it's own two-phase set which may have additional rules for merging new messages into the set.
+Each type has its own replication mechanisms which are defined below.

 ### 4.1.1 Short Text Casts
 A *Short Text Cast* is a 280 character public message created by an account.

-A Short Text Cast can stand on its own or be interpreted as a reply if `parentUri` points to another cast, on-chain item or URL.
+It can stand on its own or as a reply if `parentUri` points to another cast, on-chain item or URL.
 When deleted, a Short Text Cast should be soft-deleted and its content removed, but its replies are still considered valid and can be displayed to the user.

 ```ts
 type CastShortTextBody = {